djmurrell/DTT-Envelope-code/README.md

 # DTT-Envelope-code

-This code is used to produce the figures in the revised manuscript "A global envelope test to detect non-random bursts of trait evolution";

-(An earlier version can be found here doi: https://doi.org/10.1101/175968)
+This code is used to produce the figures in the revised manuscript "A global envelope test to detect non-random bursts of trait evolution" (an earlier version of which can be found here doi: https://doi.org/10.1101/175968).

 The file
   figures.true-false.positives.R